ldswaby/Lightning-ML/README.md

 We divorce the two to preserve the ability to use models trained in one way to be ultimately used in others (e.g. a self-supervised contrastive learner used for classification)

+The true power of this repository is that it chains togetehr libraries from other popular ML packages.
+E.g., on top of any custom defined, you have automatic access to:

+* `torchvision` and `torchaudio` datasets and models
+* `torch.nn` loss functions
+* `sklearn` data splitters
+* `torchmetrics` evaluation metrics

 ## Features

 - **Modular learners** – `Learner` classes wrap your `nn.Module` and define the training, validation and prediction steps.